gauravSingh30/219DataMining/readme.md

 - [Gaurav Singh](https://github.com/gauravSingh30)

 # Description
-This repository contains four projects (Classifiaction, Clustering, Recommender Systems, Regression) on different datasets with the aim to study about different modelling techniques and their comparisons over different tasks.
+This repository contains four projects (Classification, Clustering, Recommender Systems, Regression) on different datasets with the aim to study about different modelling techniques and their comparisons over different tasks.

 # Installation
 Installation instructions for different projects are provided in respective directories